Cops and Robber -- When Capturing is not Surrounding: Relating the Different Versions

 If the restrictive cops~$c_1, \ldots, c_k$ arrive in a position where they surround the robber, then he is also surrounded by the groups of cops~$C_1, \ldots, C_k$.
-It remains to consider the case that the robber moves onto a vertex~$v$ currently occupied by some group~$C_i$ (a move that would be forbidden in the restrictive version).
+It remains to consider the case that the robber ends their turn on a vertex~$v$, currently occupied by some group~$C_i$ (a move that would be forbidden in the restrictive version).
 Then the cops in~$C_i$ can spread to the up to~$\Delta(G)$ neighbors of~$v$ in~$G$, thereby surrounding the robber.